 Micros are vitamins and minerals.
 They are called micros, as they are only needed in small amounts.

 Spinach is a great source of iron, calcium, vitamins A, C, K, and folic acid.

 Apples – I bet you a penny you have heard a proverb “an apple a day keeps the doctor away”.
 Besides being rich in fiber and antioxidants, they contain vitamins C, B-complex, and are low in calories.
-Great fruit to add to your daily menu!
+A great fruit to add to your daily menu!

 Dried berries and raisins – probably the best food source to boost your immune system!
 They also help in digestion and help lower bad cholesterol.

 Cranberries and orange – well, you got it – vitamin C!
-They are also a great anti-ageing component as they are rich in antioxidants as well.
+They are also a great anti-aging component as they are rich in antioxidants as well.

 I’ve mentioned the hemp and pumpkin seeds above, but let’s not forget about so many other benefits these small seeds hold!
 Zinc, iron, manganese, phosphorus, and vitamin K – these are just a few of many other micronutrients found in the pumpkin seeds.